 It is the most popular game on the planet.
 Earth seems to freeze for nearly two hours, because billions of people tune in their TV sets or use mobile devices to follow, live, the moves of 22 players that fight for the highest prize: raising the FIFA Cup, which is made of solid gold.

-In nearly ninety years, only 20 games have been played to conquer the world title of the most-practiced sport on earth.
+In more than ninety years, only 21 games have been played to conquer the world title of the most-practiced sport on earth.
 Which of these games have had the most dramatic result?
-PanamericanWorld now lists ten unforgettable games that are part of the Soccer World Cup.
+PanamericanWorld now lists ten unforgettable games that are part of the FIFA World Cup.

 1934 – ITALY VS. CZECHOSLOVAKIA